-The chargeable gains of the tax year, after deduction of capital losses, available reliefs and the annual exemption, are taxed at 18%.
+The chargeable gains of the tax year, after deduction of capital losses, available reliefs and the annual exemption, are taxed at 18% (basic rate income tax payers) or 28% (taxable income and gains exceed £35,000).
 CGT is self-assessed, reported and paid in conjunction with income tax and the details are given in Personal Taxation.

 Disposals of the following assets may qualify for ER if they have been owned for at least a year:

 - a business or an interest in a business.

 - shares in a trading company for which the individual works and holds 5% of the share capital.

 - related assets used in the business/company and sold at the same time as the interest in the business/shares.

 An individual will qualify for relief on all disposals until the lifetime total of such gains reaches £10m.
 The first £10m of gains will be charged to CGT at 10% instead of 18% or 28%

 Other major CGT reliefs

 A number of types of asset are exempt from CGT, including chattels (tangible

 movable property) which are bought and sold for less than £6,000; cars; and